Shopify/shopify-api-ruby/docs/usage/oauth.md

   end
 end
 ```

+⚠️ You can see a concrete example in the `ShopifyApp` gem's [SessionController](https://github.com/Shopify/shopify_app/blob/main/app/controllers/shopify_app/sessions_controller.rb).

 ### 4. Handle OAuth Callback
 When the user grants permission to the app in Shopify admin, they'll be redirected back to the app's callback route